-When reporting on the economic consequences of the pandemic on the reporting entity a key factor is considering whether the message is communicated in a consistent and coherent way.
+When reporting on the economic consequences of events external to the entity on the reporting entity a key factor is considering whether the message is communicated in a consistent and coherent way.
 It should always align with any narrative contained elsewhere in the annual report.